gitchasing/dl-101soundboards/README.rst

     $ dl-101soundboards --edit-config

-You will be automatically asked to configure these settings on your first use of the program.
+You will be asked to configure these settings on your first use of the program.